jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/notes_lec11.md

 The lambda calculus was introduced by Alonzo Church in the 1930s as a formal system for representing computation.
 It is based on the idea of functions as anonymous, first-class values.
 This means that functions can be passed as arguments to other functions, returned from functions, and stored in data structures.

-The lambda calculus is a powerful tool for representing computation, but it does not explicitly model concurrency.
+As a powerful too for representing computation, lambda calculus it does not explicitly model concurrency.
 This is because the lambda calculus is a purely functional language, and functions in functional languages are typically assumed to be executed sequentially.

+### Beta Reduction

 Coding Examples in TypeScript with Anonymous Functions